sharathsarangmath/Vector-Capsule-Network-for-wild-animal-species-recognition-in-Camera-trap-images./README.md

 # Results

 The Convolutional Neural Network for wild animal species recognition without data augmentation achieved a test accuracy of 55.36% , and test loss (Mean Square Error) of 0.029 in 40 epochs.

-The Accuracy and Loss plot are visualized as shown:
+The Capsule network architecture considered for this experiment achieved 63.90% accuracy and loss of 0.29 in 40 epochs with data augmentation.